Diagram showing progression from single Claude agent to coordinated AI agent teams with specialized roles

 Quality Standards

-### Defining the Writer Agent
+### Step 3: Define the Writer Agent

 Create `.agents/squads/content/writer.md`: